lsneth/always-remember-him-wallpapers-2/README.md

 # Always Remember Him Wallpapers

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of your app.
-Describe how to use the app.}

-{Describe your purpose for creating this app.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the app running and a walkthrough of the code.}
+This is a mobile app created in React Native that provides wallpapers of Jesus Christ.
+It's purpose is to help people remember Christ in their every day lives.
+I am creating this project to get a basic understanding of React Native and practice JavaScript and JSX.

 [Software Demo Video](http://youtube.link.goes.here)